BrianJ-4/Odin-RPS/README.md

 # Odin-RPS
-Rock Paper Scissors project from The Odin Project
+Rock Paper Scissors project from The Odin Project with UI added